 You know I love playing great tunes on the radio and co-hosting the TV show Discover Wisconsin, but I also love to hit the road and explore Wisconsin’s fascinating history.
 Did you know Wisconsin created the first numbered road system in the world?
 I even built a road trip website, StateTrunkTour.com, around where our roads lead to.

-With Flag Day taking place one again this Thursday, June 14th, I headed to Waubeka in Ozaukee County, where Flag Day was founded.
+With Flag Day taking place every June 14th, I headed to Waubeka in Ozaukee County, where Flag Day was founded.
 And it turns out in Grafton and Port Washington, a big chunk of early Blues, R&B, and other music history is being rediscovered.

 Red, White & Blue: Flag Day’s founding